leomoot/spring-social-login/README.md

 The Nonce values which mitigate replay attacks.
 Identity Token:  Identity of the End User provided by OpenID Provider to the Relying Party.
 The identity token contains a number of claims about that end User and also attributes about the End-User authentication event.

-Access Token:  Access Tokens are credentials used to access Protected Resources.
+**Access Token**:  Access Tokens are credentials used to access Protected Resources.

-providerURI: On the OpenID Client registration, the configuration information for that OpenID Provider is retrieved from a “${providerUri}/.well-known/openid-configuration" location as a JSON document, including its Token Id, UserInfo and all other endpoint locations.
+**providerURI**: On the OpenID Client registration, the configuration information for that OpenID Provider is retrieved from a “${providerUri}/.well-known/openid-configuration" location as a JSON document, including its Token Id, UserInfo and all other endpoint locations.

-redirectURI: The Callback URL to which the Authorisation Server will redirect the Browser after authorisation has been granted by the User.
+**redirectURI**: The Callback URL to which the Authorisation Server will redirect the Browser after authorisation has been granted by the User.